cognitedata/cognite-sdk-js/guides/derived_SDKs.md

 # Changing existsing endpoints and types

-If you want to change the
+If you want to change an exisiting endpoint, such as adding a return type to

+# Adding tests

+Each SDK has its own `src/__tests__/` folder where all `*.test.ts` and `*.spec.ts` get run.
+There are some example tests in the template, but you should add your own, in seperate files for separate API classes.

 # Accessing endpoints from outside of CDF